specdown/specdown/README.md

 ## Motivation

-The motivation for this project has from two key places, these are:
+The motivation for this project has come from two key places, these are:

-1. Documentation on GitHub projects where the documented commands and output is out of date
+1. Documentation on GitHub projects where the documented commands and output are out of date
 2. Projects which use Cucumber but no one except the developers refer to the feature files

 ## Installation

-The installation process of specdown is still in early stages.
-Right now you two options are to download the compiled releases from GitHub, or clone the repository and build from source.
+Currently, your three options are downloading the compiled releases from GitHub, using Homebrew, or cloning the repository and building from the source.
-The recommended what is to download the compiled releases, you can do this from by using the following commands.
+The recommended way is to download the compiled releases; you can do this by using the following commands.

 ### Mac OS

-You can download the binary and add it to your path
+You can download the binary and add it to your path:

 ```shell,skip()
 curl -L https://github.com/specdown/specdown/releases/latest/download/specdown-x86_64-apple-darwin -o /usr/local/bin/specdown
 chmod +x /usr/local/bin/specdown
 ```

-Alternatively you can also use [brew](https://brew.sh/)
+Alternatively, you can also use [brew](https://brew.sh/)

 ```shell,skip()
 brew install specdown/homebrew-repo/specdown